Braunstetter/localized-routes/README.md

 This bundle simply redirects your requests to a locale prefixed route.

-So `/news` is going to be `/en/news`, when the current language is `en`.
+So `/news` is going to be `/en/news`, if the current language is `en`.

 Localized routes are something that has been repeatedly discussed on sites like StackOverflow in the past.

-I think it's better to use a reusable bundle for this purpose instead of writing a new listener for each project.
+I think it's better to use a well tested bundle for this purpose instead of writing a new listener for each project.
 This bundle can then be further developed and improved by the community.

 # Installation